 (9) The State Administrative Tribunal is not to require the Commissioner, as a condition of granting an application under this section, to give an undertaking as to damages.

-[Section 75B inserted by No. 36 of 2012 s.
+[Section 75B inserted: No. 36 of 2012 s.
 16.]

 75C.
 Proposed statutory manager must consent to appointment